John Franklin Miner was born in January 1874, presumably in Omega, Marion County, IL, the son of Chance and Martha (Jones) Miner.

 At the age of five, Linzie lived with his mother and stepfather in Gibson City, Ford County, IL.

-While occasionally noted in childhood with the stepfather's surname of Nasers, Linzie appears to have kept the Miner name.
-When he was 16, using Miner, he remained in the Nasers household near Gibson and provided farm labor.
+While occasionally noted in childhood bearing the stepfather's surname of Nasers, Linzie kept the Miner name.
+When he was 16, he remained in the Nasers household near Gibson and provided farm labor.
 He stood 5 feet, 8 inches tall in adulthood, weighing 195 lbs. and sporting brown hair and grey eyes.

 Linzie's home in 1926 was Gibson City and in 1930 in nearby Harpster.

-They were the parents of three children, among them Robert Lee Miner, Glenn Dale Miner and Mrs. Wallace Harris.
+They were the parents of three children, among them Robert Lee Miner, Glenn Dale Miner and Geneva Harris.

 After Linzie's death, Anna and her son Robert shared an apartment in Gibson City.